paul-szczepanek/lethe/SKIM manual.md

 keywords that are highlighted.
 The user clicks on the keyword to gain access to actions possible on that keyword which when executed serve further text.

-Internal logic relies on **noun**s which are represented by keywords in the text and **verb**s belonging to that noun that are represented by the possible actions.
+Internal logic relies on nouns which are represented by keywords in the text and verbs belonging to that noun that are represented by the possible actions.
 Nouns may contain text values and an integer value.
 Verbs that define available actions may contain instructions and conditions that provide logic for the action.

 Logic syntax is enclosed in square `[ ]` brackets.
 Keyword syntax is enclosed in angled `< >` brackets.
 Whitespace is ignored and may be used for indentation to aid readability.

-> Comments like these are notes mentioning things that are explained
+> Comments like this one may mention things that are explained fully in
-> fully in subsequent sections.
+> subsequent sections.

 ---

 ### `Noun Definition ___________________________________________ [<>] [<[]>]`

-`[<noun>]` - this delimits noun definitions and needs to start on a new line.
+`[<noun>]` - begin definition of the noun.
+This delimits noun definitions and
+             needs to start on a new line.

-Keywords can't start with numbers (`1noun` would be an illegal name) but may contain numbers and spaces.
+Nouns can't start with numbers (`1noun` would be an illegal name) but may contain numbers and spaces.
 Leading and trailing spaces will be ignored.
 Use alphanumeric characters.
 Nouns need to have unique names.